 A Little History Of the Grand Hotel

-Salesmen getting off the railroad set up in the hotels lobby located on the second floor to show their wares.
+Salesmen getting off the railroad set up in the hotel’s lobby located on the second floor to show their wares.
 At that time the second floor boasted a lobby, 28 rooms and several restrooms for guests to share.
 Price: 1.00 per day.
 The stables behind the hotel housed teams of horses for guests of the hotel to use.
-In 1951 the hotels name officially changed to Hotel Seymour, as we know it today.
+In 1951 the hotel’s name officially changed to Hotel Seymour Supperclub, as we know it today.
+Now, here we are, offering fine dining, fine wine, desserts, and more who are visiting Seymour and the rest of Outagamie County, WI.
+Contact us to learn more!

 Despite a fire in the mid to late 50s which damaged part of the upper level, it still boasts 2 renovated nightly hotel rooms, 4 renovated apartments, along with the lobby and unfinished rooms.
 We thank you for dining with us and hope you come often.
 The below picture is of the mural found inside Hotel Seymour.
 It depicts real people from earlier history of the hotel.